nruffini32/nba-twitter-bot/README.md

 [nba_models.get_picks.Model](nba_models/get_picks.py.) - Model class that contains logic to make the picks.

 ## Acknowledgements

-Special thanks to basketball-reference.com for designing a scrape friendly site
+Special thanks to <a href="https://www.basketball-reference.com/">www.basketball-reference.com</a> for designing a scrape-friendly site.

-Also to [Tweepy](https://github.com/tweepy/tweepy) - For Twitter API integration.
+Also to [Tweepy](https://github.com/tweepy/tweepy) for developing a simple to use python sdk to interact with the Twitter API.